metno/metapi/README.md

 `sbt run`

+To run in developer mode with swagger-ui on localhost, start it with:

+`sbt run -Dswagger.api.basepath="http://localhost:9000"`

 The met-api starts up and print an url to the console.
 Paste this url into a web-wbrowser.
 Each time you save some code change in eclipse and reload the page in the browser the result of the code change will show up immediately in the browser.